 The birth of a day

-The International Day of Tolerance is created as a way to commemorate the the passing of Declaration of Principles on Tolerance.
+The International Day of Tolerance is created as a way to commemorate the passing of The Declaration of Principles on Tolerance.

 The Civil Rights Act is Enacted

 The Civil Rights Act of 1964, which banned discrimination on the basis of race, color, religion, sex, or national origin, is established.

 Martin Luther King, Jr. delivered his famous "I Have A Dream" speech during the March on Washington for Jobs and Freedom.

 Gandhi returns to India from South Africa to help his homeland fight for freedom through non-violence and tolerance.

 Why is the International Day for Tolerance important?

 Because it helps spread awareness of intolerance and educates how to be more tolerant.
 A few things the world could really use more of right now.